 However, we also see people who go their way through life in a relatively calm manner, helping others, not asking for reward or applause, doing good because it needs to be done.
 I want to emphasize that this is the right motive for right actions: performing good work for its own sake and not out of fear of punishment or expectation of any reward.

-The person who has a mind that is controlled and serene, a pleasant and calm disposition, and a ready and sincere smile for others will find others smiling right back.
+The person who has a mind that is controlled and serene, a pleasant and calm disposition and a ready and sincere smile for others will find others smiling right back.
 To such a person, the world is a school in which all manner of great lessons are to be learned, and one accepts the education willingly, eagerly.
-We should recognize several advantages in good actions:
+We should recognize several advantages of good actions:

 Thus we may easily understand that the practicing of The Golden Rule helps to bring about harmony and happiness in others and in oneself.
 Altruistic service in life helps those at both ends of the actions.